 History of Deer Isle and Pilgrim’s Inn

 Let’s go back to the beginning of our beautiful inn!
 Pilgrim’s Inn was built in 1793 by Ignatius Haskell as a private home.
 It first operated as an inn from 1890 to 1944 when it was known as “The Ark” and was run by Elizabeth Haskell.
 In 1975, after being vacant for many years, Pilgrim’s Inn was established.
 Over the past 30 years, the house has undergone renovations, though most original details were kept intact.
-You’ll see tin ceilings, wide pumpkin pine floors, and eight-foot wide fireplaces in the common and tap rooms.
+You’ll see tin ceilings, wide pumpkin pine floors, and eight-foot-wide fireplaces in the common and tap rooms.
+The building was added to the National Register of Historic Places in 1978 as the Squire Ignatius Haskell House, in honor of its original owner.
 Explore the historic rooms at our Inn.

 Deer Isle has a long and rich history that, to our knowledge, begins back in the 1500s when the Penobscot tribe of the Abnaki Indian nation arrived as the isle’s first summer people.
 Located on Deer Isle from the 1500s through 1700s, the Penobscot Tribe left utensils and mounds of clam shells behind as evidence of their presence.